SandroMiguel/standard-commit/README.md

 ### Commit with commitizen

-Using commitizen to prompts a wizard
+Using commitizen to prompts a wizard.

 ```
 git add .